nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-faq/nuxeo-drive-architecture-recommendations-windows.md

 As the documents are kept locally until Drive is restarted, the required storage size will depend on the number and size of the documents edited and how often the Nuxeo Drive gets restarted.
 To optimize storage space, Nuxeo Drive should be restarted on a regular basis if multiple direct editings are performed.

-### Multiple Direct Editing

-If the user edits multiple documents on a regular basis, it will increase the storage and memory usage.
-The documents will be stored locally until Drive is restarted, the recommended free space should be at least twice the size of the document(s) to be edited.

 ## Debugging

 When encountering issues with Nuxeo Drive, information is necessary to us to reproduce the issue and provide a quick and efficient resolution.
 We recommend following these steps:
 1. The first thing to do is to change the log level to **DEBUG**.
 To do so, on the Advanced tab, go to Advanced Settings > Log level, select DEBUG from the drop-down list and click **Apply**.